meta-nitin/Design-Patterns/README.md

 ### Iterator
 Behavioral design pattern that lets you traverse elements of an aggregate object without exposing its underlying representation (list, stack, tree, etc.).

 Usage -
-	1.	when your collection has a complex data structure under the hood, but you want to hide its complexity from clients
+1. When your collection has a complex data structure under the hood, but you want to hide its complexity from clients
 2. Use the pattern to reduce duplication of the traversal code across your app
-	3.	when you want your code to be able to traverse different data structures or when types of these structures are unknown beforehand
+3. When you want your code to be able to traverse different data structures or when types of these structures are unknown beforehand

 ```java
 // Vehicle class